SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 # Feature: Filesystems
 As can be seen in [this section of the docs](https://os.mbed.com/docs/mbed-os/v6.15/apis/file-system-apis.html), FAT and LittleFS are both supported as well as some other interesting APIs like KVStore (key value) and a generic directory / file system.

+# Feature: Serial output and printf/scanf
+See [Hitchhiker’s Guide to Printf in Mbed 6](https://forums.mbed.com/t/hitchhikers-guide-to-printf-in-mbed-6/12492) by MonomialOutput.
+Take note of the target.printf_lib directive if you need full printf/scanf.
+A summary of "std" vs "minimal" printf is found [here](https://github.com/ARMmbed/mbed-os/tree/master/platform/source/minimal-printf#size-comparison).

+## Buffered Serial
+The buffered serial class can be used directly rather than through printf / scanf.
+TODO

+## Unbuffered Serial
+TODO

+## USB Serial
+Note: Over USB, not using USBTX / USBRX connected to onboard STLink on Nucleo boards.
+TODO

+## Direct use of FILE object
+TODO

 # Feature: USB
 USB is [surprisingly fully featured](https://os.mbed.com/docs/mbed-os/v6.15/apis/usb-apis.html) but it has to be supported on your target (This means that boards with USB pins but no header by default will need additional configuration).
 Many USB things are supported, including:
 - Keyboard (and media keys)